danielvarga/image-analogies/README.md

   the default and requires less GPU memory but is less accurate then brute.
  * --nstyle-w Weight for neural style loss between A' and B'
+ * --nstyle-layers Comma-separated list of layer names to be used for the neural style
+ * --consistency-filename Path to pixelspace target.
+This is a partially transparent image C, forcing B\' content at the non-transparent pixels.
+It can also be used to achieve a raw form of temporal consistency in animations, by putting previous output frame here.
+ * --consistency-w Weight for content loss between B\' and pixelspace target C.
+Use a value above 1e7 (!) for spatial consistency (building large images from smaller overlapping parts).
+Use a value around 1e6 for temporal consistency (making the current frame of your animation consistent with the previous one).
+ * --slices Slices B\' into a horizontal row of this many smaller images, then processes and combines them.
+Requires setting the --consistency-w to a huge value, see above.

- * --nstyle-layers Comma-separated list of layer names to be used for the neural style The analogy loss is the amount of influence of B -> A -> A' -> B'.
+The analogy loss is the amount of influence of B -> A -> A' -> B'.
 It's a structure-preserving mapping of Image B into A' via A.